Nomination submission has closed

 - targeted student transition;

-- the institutional need for aforementioned student transition;
+- institutional need for the aforementioned student transition;

-- components of the student in transition initiative, including how these efforts address institutional need;
+- components of the student-in-transition initiative, including how these efforts address institutional need;

-- campus units involved and their respective roles and responsibilities with the student in transition initiative;
+- campus units involved and their respective roles and responsibilities with the student-in-transition initiative;

 - evidence of impact resulting from ongoing assessment and/or evaluation of the initiative; and

-- letter of endorsement from the nominator.
+- a letter of endorsement from the nominator.